 Gesshin Claire Greenwood is the author of Just Enough and Bow First, Ask Questions Later.
 She also writes the popular blog ThatSoZen (thatsozen.blogspot.com).
 Ordained as a Buddhist nun in Japan by Seido Suzuki Roshi in 2010, she received her dharma transmission (authorization to teach) in 2015.
 She returned to the United States in 2016 to complete her master’s degree in East Asian Studies.
 A popular meditation teacher, she lives in San Francisco, California.
 Find out more about her work at Gesshin.net.

-Note: The photos of the beautiful bowls and plates shown towards the top of this post were taken by The Vegan Atlas at Noodies Thai Kitchen in New York City.
+Note: The photos of the beautiful bowls and plates shown towards the top of this post are part of the decor at Noodies Thai Kitchen in New York City.

 - Find more topics of interest in our Tips & Trends section.